wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/remediation-faq.rst

 Will the active response alerts continue to be the same?
 --------------------------------------------------------

-No. New rules are included for the new active response capability, you can check them under the `active response rules <https://github.com/wazuh/wazuh/blob/4.2/ruleset/rules/0015-ossec_rules.xml#L341>`_ .
+No. New rules are included for the new active response capability, you can check them under the `active response rules<https://github.com/wazuh/wazuh/blob/4.2/ruleset/rules/0015-ossec_rules.xml#L341>`_ .
-Alerts generated on older agents to version 4.2.0 remain the same while newer agents now have new alerts IDs.
+Alerts generated on older agents to version 4.2.0 remain the same while newer agents now have new alert IDs.
 For example, rule 601 "Host Blocked by firewall-drop Active Response" is now rule 651 for new agents.
-If you have email notifications, rules and integrations set with the old active response rules, make sure to include the new ones.
+If you have email notifications, rules, and integrations set with the old active response rules, make sure to include the new ones.

 Can I share custom Active Response scripts using centralized configuration?
 ---------------------------------------------------------------------------
-No. For security reasons the custom active response scripts should be placed individually in each agent under ``/var/ossec/active-response/bin`` in Linux servers and ``C:\Program Files\ossec-agent\active-response\bin`` in Windows servers.
+No. For security reasons, the custom active response scripts should be placed individually in each agent under ``/var/ossec/active-response/bin`` in Linux servers and ``C:\Program Files\ossec-agent\active-response\bin`` in Windows servers.

 Can I configure active responses for only one host?
 ---------------------------------------------------